-The CIO and investment staff manage the portfolio according to the Board's policies, advise and inform the Board about investments, assist with development and review of investment policies and procedures, oversee operational aspects of the Fund, report on the progress of the Fund in meeting its investment objectives, make any appropriate recommendations, and monitor and report to the Board on the performance of the Fund relative to the appropriate benchmarks.
-The Board has delegated specific investment authority and responsibility directly to the CIO:
+The CIO and staff manage the portfolio according to the Board's policies, advise and inform the Board about investments, assist with development and review of investment policies and procedures, oversee operational aspects of the Fund, report on the progress of the Fund in meeting its investment objectives, and monitor and report to the Board on the performance of the Fund relative to the appropriate benchmarks.
+The Board has delegated specific investment authority and responsibility directly to the CIO as described in the Appendix.
+The CIO is authorized to interact with and communicate directly with the Board regarding all investment-related matters.
+The CEO does not have any authority over any and all investment decisions that are delegated to the CIO.